Why Office Pods Are Booming in the Hybrid Era

 Accessibility & Inclusive Design

 Good design should be inclusive.
 The most practical pods will have level thresholds and wide doors so wheelchair users can enter easily.
 Look for pods that advertise wheelchair access or Equal-Access certification.
 A good example is Furnify’s DDA Compliant Cell Pod.
-It sits unfixed on the floor (no lip or step at the entrance) and comes with the option to add a “push-to-open” door button and an extra-wide doorway.
+It sits unfixed on the floor (no lip or step at the entrance) and can include a “push-to-open” door button and an extra-wide doorway.

 Best Pods for Accessibility